Arbyrd33/1.3.1/README.md

 # Module Project:

-This project allows you to practice the concepts and techniques learned in today's lecture: implenting semantic HTML and getting comfortable with CSS.
+This project allows you to practice the concepts and techniques learned in today's lecture: implementing semantic HTML and getting comfortable with CSS.

 ## Expectations